Bovingdon Baptist Church consists of a wide range

 whoever you are, and whatever your background, you are assured a very warm

 We know it's not easy visiting a church service for the first time.
 You may be asking yourself questions such as: Where do I park?
 Will anyone speak to me?
 Will they ask me for money?
 Is there anything on for my children?

 We understand how this might feel, so we thought we would provide some information that might make your visit a bit easier...

-If it's your first visit to a morning service, then it's probably best to turn up around 10.20 am (occasionally we start with breakfast at 10 am).
-For directions, please see the 'contact us' page.
+If it's your first visit to a morning service, then it's probably best to turn up around 10.20 am.
+For directions, please see the 'Directions' page.
 Wear whatever you feel comfortable in.
 We are an informal church and accept people as they are.

 What to expect: